-The motherboard provides a ZIF Socket 370.
-The CPU that came with the mother-board should have a fan attached to it to prevent overheating.
-If this is not the case, then purchase a fan before you turn on your system.
+The motherboard provides a Socket 462 or Socket A for CPU installation.
+The CPU that came with the motherboard should have a fan and heatsink attached to it to prevent overheating.
+If this is not the case, then purchase and install a set before you turn on your system.

 WARNING!
-Be sure that there is sufficient air circulation across the processor's heatsink by regularly checking that your CPU fan is working.
+Make sure that the heatsink is mounted tightly against the processor.
+Make sure also that there is sufficient air circulation across the processor's heatsink by regularly checking that your CPU fan is working.
 Without sufficient circulation, the processor could overheat and damage both the processor and the motherboard.
 You may install an auxiliary fan, if necessary.

 To install a CPU, first turn off your system and remove its cover.
-Locate the ZIF socket and open it by first pulling the lever sideways away from the socket then upwards to a 90-degree angle.
+Locate the Socket 462 and open it by first pulling the lever sideways away from the socket then upwards to a 90-degree angle.
 Insert the CPU with the correct orientation as shown.
-The notched corner should point towards the end of the lever.
+The notched corner should be orientated toward the blank space on the socket nearest the lever.
 Because the CPU has a corner pin for two of the four corners, the CPU will only fit in the orientation as shown.
-The picture is for reference only; you should have a CPU fan that covers the face of the CPU.
-With the added weight of the CPU fan, no force is required to insert the CPU.
+The picture is for reference only; you should have a CPU fan and heatsink that covers the face of the CPU.
+With the added weight of the CPU fan and heatsink, no force is required to insert the CPU.
 Once completely inserted, close the socket's lever while holding down the CPU.
-After the CPU is, install an Intel recommended fan heatsink.
-Locate the CPU fan connector (see 3.1 Motherboard Layout or 3.8 Connectors) and connect the CPU fan cable to it.